Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

 If available, get a username that incorporates your name -- like firstname.lastname@example.org or email@example.com .

 Cute email addresses or ones related to your spouse, business, pet, hobby, politics, former employer, age, birth year, or retired status can be a problem later -- and tend to get wearisome over time.
-You need a name that will work for many years and that works for both personal and professional use.
+You need a name that will work for many years as your life changes -- and that works for both personal and professional use.

 If your name is already taken, experiment with your middle name, your initial, or add a word -- something like "john_robert_smith."